-The Continuous Bezier operates like the Bezier keyframe; however, it only allows you to adjust one keyframe’s curve shape, while with the Bezier keyframe, you can adjust both.
+The Continuous Bezier operates like the Bezier keyframe; however, it only allows you to adjust one keyframe’s curve shape, while with the Bezier keyframe, you adjust both.

 The S-curve animate starts by easing out, then ramping up the speed to then easing into the final anchor point.

 Ease-in and ease-out curves start the animation at a slow pace, then later pick up the speed, maxing out at a constant pace.
 Once it nears the final anchor, the animation slowly returns back to its slower pace before finishing.

 How to use keyframes

 If you have never worked with keyframes before, a general rule of thumb is to set your endpoint keyframe first, so you know where your animation will end.
 Then, once your end point’s set, you would place your starting keyframe.

 Another way to use keyframes in video editing programs is to adjust a clip’s playback speed in the timeline, known as slow motion.
 This is called speed ramping.
 It’s often used to create unique montages and cinematic style edits that can emphasize an action on screen.

 For example, if you’re working on a workout montage, you can take different parts of a grueling workout clip and set the keyframe point where the subject is doing an intense workout.
 At this point, you can have it playing at 100 percent normal speed.
 However, when they get to the toughest part of the workout, you can place another keyframe where it slows down the clip.
 You could set the playback to 50 percent of the normal speed, allowing the scene to really demonstrate the intensity and sacrifice the subject endures to achieve their fitness goal.

 You can also apply keyframe animation to video filters.
 This allows you to animate the intensity of a filter or an effect.